 Semiconductor Manufacturing International Corporation was founded in April 2000 in Shanghai by Richard Chang (Zhang Rujing), a former Texas Instruments executive.
 The company was built as China's answer to TSMC — a pure-play foundry that manufactures chips designed by other companies rather than selling its own products.

 From its start, SMIC pursued aggressive expansion.
 Within its first five years, the company established fabrication plants in Shanghai, Beijing, Tianjin, and Shenzhen.
 It went public on the Hong Kong Stock Exchange (SEHK: 0981) and later on the Shanghai STAR Market.
-Today, SMIC operates fabs across four Chinese cities and has become the third-largest contract chipmaker in the world by revenue, according to Counterpoint Research data from 2024.
+Today, SMIC operates fabs across multiple Chinese cities and ranks among the world's largest foundries; Counterpoint data reported by CNBC put it third by revenue in early 2024.

 The Numbers